 Advice for Starting a Podcast

-In total, we estimate that an average episode currently takes about 20 combined hours to make, from conception to sharing.
+In total, I estimate that an average episode currently takes about 20 combined hours to make, including editing, from prep to publishing.
 Here’s how that breaks down for us.

 Then we send an invitation email.
-They’re roughly structured like this:
+Emails are roughly structured like this:

 - Introducing ourselves and the podcast

-- A sentence or two explaining what specific piece of the person’s work we appreciate
+- A sentence or two showing that we’ve engaged with (and appreciate) the person’s work

 - More details about the podcast (likely duration, audience demographics, prep required)

-Per guest who says yes to an interview, we probably spend about 2 hours reading their work and writing the email.
 If the person gets back with a yes, we’ll arrange a date and begin preparing questions.
 We’ll send the guest a calendar invite, with a link to the video call if the interview is remote.
+See the “technical details” section for some ideas about automating this process.

 For each guest, one of us typically takes a lead on questions and editing.
-That person will spend roughly 2 hours reading more of the guest’s work, and drafting questions in a google doc.
+That person will spend roughly an hour or two reading more of the guest’s work, and drafting questions in a google doc.
 The other person will check over the questions and add any of their own.

-So, by the time we have an interview arranged and questions prepared, we’ve spent about 4 hours.
+So, by the time we have an interview arranged and questions prepared, we’ve spent about 2–3 hours.
+Unless we need to engage with the guest’s work for the first time, in which case it’s ≈ however many hours it takes you to read a book or two.

-Most of our interviews are remote.
-About half an hour before the interview, we’ll find a room and set up our mics and laptops.
-We’ll then go through the questions we’ve written and roughly separate out who should ask what.
+Just about the majority of our interviews are remote.
+20 minutes before the interview, we’ll find a room and set up our mics and laptops.

 We use Zencastr, a video call platform which captures the guest’s audio locally (so it doesn’t get compressed before it’s recorded).
 When the guest arrives on the call, we’ll give a brief (2-3 minute) overview of what to expect.
 This means saying: